phalcon/documentation/docs/db-models.md

     Without precautions mass assignment could allow attackers to set any database column's value.
 Only use this feature if you want to permit a user to insert/update every column in the model, even if those fields are not in the submitted form.

-You can set an additional parameter in `assign` to set a whitelist of fields that only must taken into account when doing the mass assignment:
+You can set an additional parameter in `assign` to set a whitelist of fields that are only taken into account when doing the mass assignment:

 ```php
 <?php